-During fiscal year 2016, the MCSU conducted 514 New Entrant Safety Audits, exceeding the goal set forth in the grant agreement.
+During fiscal year 2019, the MCSU conducted 665 New Entrant Safety Audits, exceeding the goal set forth in the grant agreement.
 Internal controls have been enacted to ensure New Entrant Safety Audits, or non-audit resolutions are assigned, investigated, completed, and reviewed/uploaded prior to statutory deadlines.

 In addition to conducting New Entrant Safety Audits, Non-Audit Resolutions, and Compliance Investigations, Safety Auditors will identify and take appropriate action against carriers identified as "chameleon carriers".
-Auditors were provided with formal training during FY 2015 regarding the use of the A&I NAS (New Entrant Screening Tool) and other tools to identify reincarnated carriers.
-New Entrant Safety Auditors have completed 5 VCO's during calendar year 2017.
+New Entrant Safety Auditors have completed 2 VCO's during calendar year 2019.

-Activity Plan for FY 2018 - 2020: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2021 - 2023: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

-New Entrant Safety Auditors received off-site new entrant training in KY during calendar year 2016.
 Auditors will follow the guidelines and procedures for conducting on-site and off-site safety audits to ensure all New Entrant Safety Audits are completed within stautory guidelines.
 Additionally, New Entrant Safety Auditors have been directed to ensure all work assignments are completed within a 30-day window of the due date of each assigned motor carrier.
 These controls will help ensure eligible motor carriers do not become "past-due".